robot-perception-group/AIRCAP-Legacy/README.md

 ## nmpc_planner mpc_act

-Active Perception convex MPC planner with collision avoidance as submitted in manuscript to ICRA2019
+Active Perception-driven convex MPC planner with integrated collision avoidance as submitted in manuscript to RA-L + ICRA 2019.

+This package corresponds to the work submitted for review to RA-L + ICRA 2019.
+Packages other than nmpc_planner (see above) remain mostly the same.

 # Additional Packages:

+Some of these packages are specific to camera hardware, simulation environment, etc.

 * /packages/flight/CMakeModules -- compilation helper macros
 * /packages/flight/generic_potential_field -- used by nmpc_planner